 There are no manufacturers of archival or permanent tissue paper in Australia.
 We source our supplies and test them on arrival for their archival qualities.

 Tools and Supplies

-Endangered Heritage stocks a range of conservation and art manufacture tools including bone folders, septum elevators, spatulas, pigments, animal skin and parchment glues, stainless steel entomology pins, curved microsurgery needles, gold leaf, squissors, tweezers, inks, dispersions, gums and resins, cotton tape and more.
+Endangered Heritage stocks a wide range of conservation and art manufacture tools, including bone folders, septum elevators, spatulas, pigments, animal skin and parchment glues, stainless steel entomology pins, curved microsurgery needles, gold leaf, squissors, tweezers, inks, dispersions, gums and resins, cotton tape and more.